Learn how to import your chart of accounts to QuickBooks Online from a spreadsheet.

 Tip: The best time to import accounts is when you’re still setting up your company in QuickBooks.
 If you don’t have a lot of accounts to add, you can create new accounts instead.

 Step 1: Format your spreadsheet

-You can import your chart of accounts using a spreadsheet in Excel, Google Sheets, or a CSV file.
+You can import your chart of accounts using an Excel CSV file.
 Here's how to format your spreadsheet so you can import it to QuickBooks.

 - Make sure you have these columns in your spreadsheet: